 Step 9: Cool and serve.

-Baked cookies can be kept in an airtight covered container for about 4 days once baked.
+Storage: Baked cookies can be kept in a covered airtight container for about 4 days.

-Freezer instructions: The cookies can be made ahead, up to 3 months, store in a freezer-safe bag.
-I suggest removing as much air as possible from the freezer bag before sealing.
+Freezer instructions: The cookies can be made ahead, up to 3 months, and stored in freezer-safe bags.
+Remove as much air as possible from the freezer bag before sealing.

 - Use unsalted butter, if you only have salted butter, do not add salt to the cookies.